yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 Awards (ICSE 2019, FSE 2023, ICSE 2024).
 I am honored to receive the 2025 ICPC Vaclav Rajlich Early Career Achievement Award.

-I received my PhD in Computer Science at the University of Michigan in 2021.
+I received my PhD in Computer Science and Engineering at the University of Michigan in 2021.
 My advisor was [Prof. Westley Weimer](http://web.eecs.umich.edu/~weimerw).
 I received my MS in Computer Engineering at University of Virginia in
 2015 and my BS in Aerospace Engineering from Harbin Institute of Technology in China in 2011.